SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 When we pray, we normally just pour out our hearts to God instead of exclusively praying set prayers.
 If this is our approach in prayer then why not take the same approach in worship?
 It is not about the outward form of our worship; it is about the heart for, “The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart” (1 Samuel 16:7).

 The Hebrew word for “prophesying” is “naba” (Strong’s H5012) (taken from 1 Chronicles 25:1, in the context of prophetic worship).
 It means, “…to cause to bubble up, hence to pour forth words abundantly, as is done with those who speak with ardour or divine emotion of mind”.
 This definition strikes closer to my looser personal connotation of prophetic worship.
 I view prophetic worship as Holy-Spirit led and inspired worship; that is, the Holy Spirit causes praise and worship to bubble up and overflow out of our hearts and off our lips unto God.
 Sometimes within this setting, prophetic words come forth.
 As prophecy comes forth it is not always “worship” by the strictest definition.
 Rather, in an environment of “prophetic worship”, worship can be the overall backdrop while the gift of prophecy begins to operate.
-These prophecies are ‘threads’ which are sung or spoken into the overall tapestry of worship.
+These prophecies are ‘threads’ which are sung or spoken into the overall tapestry of worship, which may include praise, thanksgiving, adoration, proclamation and exaltation, etc.

 Furthermore, the living and active word of God (such as spoken in prophecy) never fails to transform people (Isaiah 55:10-11).